 As an Embedded Software Engineer, you will develop firmware for brain machine implants, focusing on latency, power efficiency, and reliability.
 Responsibilities include writing software in Rust, optimizing performance, contributing to testing, and maintaining documentation.

-As an embedded software engineer at Paradromics, you will work in tandem with neuroengineers and electronic designers to realize low-latency, high-fidelity brain machine implants.
+As an embedded software & test engineer at Paradromics, you will work in tandem with neuroengineers and electronic designers to realize low-latency, high-fidelity brain machine implants.
 You'll own the firmware that sits between neural hardware and downstream inference, with a focus on real-time performance, power efficiency, and the reliability standards that come with an implantable medical device.

 Responsibilities